IETF-Hackathon/ietf110-project-presentations/README.md

 # IETF 110 project presentations

 This repo is for IETF hackathon participants to upload their hackathon project presentations.
+For your convenience, presentation templates are provided in [PPTX](hackathon-presentation-template.pptx) and [HTML](hackathon-presentation-template.html) formats.
+Use of these templates is optional.
 The contents of this repo will be used as the source for all project presentations at the end of the hackathon and remain as a reference after the hackathon.
 Presenters are welcome to run their own presentations using the screen sharing functionality in Meetecho.
-Alternatively, the hackathon chairs can share your presentation and advance slides for you.  **For portability, please upload your presentation in PDF format.**
+Alternatively, the hackathon chairs can share your presentation and advance slides for you.  **For portability, please upload your presentation in PDF or HTML format.**

 **You MUST be a [member](https://github.com/orgs/IETF-Hackathon/people) of the [IETF-Hackathon](https://github.com/IETF-Hackathon) GitHub org** to upload a new presentation or update/replace an existing presentation.